 So we're going to describe the sequence so you can look out for it yourself.
 Stop reading, of course, if you don't want even the prompt.

-During the mid-credits scene in which Peter and MJ are swinging through the city, the pair swing around and through what was Stark and then Avengers Tower (where the MetLife Building actually stands) in the East Side neighborhood near Grand Central Terminal.
+During the main film's final sequence in which Peter and MJ are swinging through the city, the pair swing around and through what was Stark and then Avengers Tower (where the MetLife Building actually stands) in the East Side neighborhood near Grand Central Terminal.
 As seen in some promotional videos and the image at the top of this story, the building has been significantly reconfigured since Tony Stark sold it and the Avengers moved to their upstate New York complex.

 Fans have speculated for months that the building could wind up as a version of the Baxter Building or Four Freedoms Plaza, the Fantastic Four's iconic Manhattan hi-rise headquarters, given Marvel Studios now possess the live action rights to Marvel Comics' first franchise.